Sophievanderburg/real-time-web-2122/README.md

 At the beginning, the user is asked to fill in their name.
 This can be any name they want: their real name, a nickname or a made up name.
 Once the user filled in their name, the questions are shown and they can start making the quiz.

 ### Online
-Once the user filled in their name, the user is [online](#name-event).
+Once the user filled in their name, the user is online through the [name socket](#name-event).
 All users have a list of online users that will be updated everytime someone starts their game.
 The users can also see users that logged in before them.
 I did this by storing them in an 'online'-array.
 I push the filled in name and socket-id in this array.
 The user also sees it, when someone leaves the website.
 This is done with the [user left socket](#user-left-event)